zacuke/vscode-waterfox-debug/README.md

 ## Changelog

+### Version 0.6.3
+* Add configuration option for diagnostic logging
+* Make conversion between paths and urls more robust

 ### Version 0.6.2
 * bugfix: stepping and resuming stopped working if a breakpoint was hit immediately after loading the page